 If Immigrating Spouse Worked Illegally in the U.S., Can Their Work Be Counted Toward 40 Quarters?

-But could that unlawful employment actually offer one more benefit, allowing the couple to avoid filling out an Affidavit of Support (Form I-864) based on having already racked up 40 qualifying Social Security quarters between the two members of the couple during their marriage?
-(See Who Is Exempt From Submitting Form I-864 Affidavit of Support.)
-It's possible, as this article will discuss.
+In fact, if the foreign national worked in the United States, that could offer one more benefit, allowing the couple to avoid filling out an Affidavit of Support (Form I-864) proving that the U.S. petitioner is capable of financially sponsoring the immigrant.
+This exemption would be based on the two members of the couple having already racked up 40 qualifying Social Security quarters between them, during their marriage.
+(For details on this and other exceptions to the I-864 filing requirement, see Who Is Exempt From Submitting Form I-864 Affidavit of Support.)
+This article will discuss the details.

 Key Issue in Whether Unlawful Employment Counts for I-864 Purposes: Was It With a Valid SSN?

+Now, back to the matter of the foreign national's work history in the United States.
 U.S. immigration laws do not require, in the case of qualifying for an exemption from the I-864 Affidavit of Support requirement, that the noncitizen's work have been done with authorization from U.S. immigration authorities.
-The laws simply require that the applicant satisfies the requirements of the Social Security Administration (SSA) regarding recredit for work done.
-And to be credited with work quarters according to the SSA, the work needs to have been performed in the name of the person whose number it really is.
+The laws simply require that the applicant satisfies the requirements of the Social Security Administration (SSA) regarding credit for work done.
+To be credited with work quarters, according to the SSA, the work needs to have been performed in the name of the person whose number it really is.

 If so, any work done using that valid number should count in tallying up quarters for Social Security purposes.
 (The foreign national will also need to have earned more than a minimum amount per year; and this amount changes every year, so do some careful checking.)